 You have the opportunity to help shape the Group’s reputation online.
 Use your expert knowledge to enrich discussions, help solve problems, share the excitement of our work environment, and promote learning and idea-sharing.

-Please bear in mind that the tone you use online can be interpreted in different ways by your readers, due to a lack of non-verbal communication or cultural differences.
-Some participants may not be familiar with abbreviations, emoticons and other common codes used in online communication.
+Please bear in mind that your readers, due to a lack of non-verbal communication or cultural differences, may interpret the tone you use online in different ways.
+Some participants may not be familiar with abbreviations, emoticons, and other common codes used in online communication.
 Remember also that comments are often taken out of context, so stick to the facts.

 Trust is the key element in building relationships online.
 Build trust by keeping a respectful tone, even when disagreeing with others, and by responding to comments in a timely manner.
 If you realise that you’ve make a mistake, try to correct it promptly.

-Always protect clients’, the Group’s and suppliers’ confidential and other proprietary information.
-Don’t put anything online you wouldn’t share with a journalist, client, analyst or competitor.
+Always protect clients’, the Group’s, and suppliers’ confidential and other proprietary information.
+Do not publish anything online that you would not share with a journalist, client, analyst, or competitor.

-Even when the application is behind SSO (for example Talent, Connect, KM2.0, local intranets, TeamPark, BlueKiwi, etc.), users should still use good judgment regarding information that could be of a sensitive nature.
-Don’t use social computing platforms to exchange information that is client, Group or supplier confidential, unless access is restricted to a tightly controlled closed community with each participant having been cleared for receipt of such information, and the platform has been cleared for appropriate security levels.
+Even when the application is behind SSO (for example Talent, Connect, KM3.0, BAM, local intranets, etc.), users should still use good judgment regarding information that could be of a sensitive nature.
+Don’t use social platforms to exchange information that is client, Group or supplier confidential, unless access is restricted to a tightly controlled closed community with each participant having been cleared for receipt of such information, and the platform has been cleared for appropriate security levels.
 Public sites are not appropriate sites for internal communication with other Group employees.

-Use of social computing platforms in accordance with this policy can be a very effective and powerful communication tool.
+Use of social media platforms in accordance with this policy can be a very effective and powerful communication tool.
 Be proud of what you do and enjoy a sense of accomplishment in the search for better quality and greater efficiency.
-Above all, please use good judgment, be attentive to others and take the trouble to listen and be understood.
+Above all, please use good judgment, be attentive to others, and take the trouble to listen and be understood.